Ognjen Kuzmić: National team career

+EuroBasket 2015

 The following summer at EuroBasket 2015, Kuzmić represented Serbia for the first time at a major tournament.
-In the first phase of the tournament, the team led by head coach Aleksandar Đorđević dominated its round-robin group with a 5-0 record, and then eliminated Finland and Czech Republic in the round-of-16 and quarterfinal games, respectively.
+In the first phase of the tournament, the team led by head coach Aleksandar Đorđević dominated its round-robin group with a 5–0 record, and then eliminated Finland and Czech Republic in the round-of-16 and quarterfinal games, respectively.
 However, they were stopped in the semifinal game by Lithuania 67–64, and later lost 68–81 to the host team France in the bronze-medal game.
 Over 9 tournament games, Kuzmić averaged 3.1 points and 3.0 rebounds on 50% shooting from the field.

+EuroBasket 2017

 Kuzmić also represented Serbia at the EuroBasket 2017 where they won the silver medal, after losing in the final game to Slovenia.
 Over 9 tournament games, he averaged 7.1 points, 5.1 rebounds and 1.3 assists per game.

 On 1 July 2019, Kuzmić was selected to the Serbia 18-man preliminary roster for the 2019 FIBA Basketball World Cup in China.
 On 15 July 2019, he was excluded from consideration due to the unpredictability of the recovery from the traffic accident he had been involved in a day earlier.
 Nikola Jovanović was called up in Kuzmić's place.

 Personal life

 2019 traffic accident

 In the morning hours of 14 July 2019 on the Banja Luka-Prijedor state road near the village of Ramići, Kuzmić was involved in a serious traffic accident.
-Driving his Porsche SUV, the twenty-nine-year-old professional basketball player reportedly collided with a BMW vehicle going in the opposite direction while traveling at a high speed.
+Driving his Porsche Cayenne SUV, the twenty-nine-year-old professional basketball player reportedly collided with a BMW vehicle going in the opposite direction while traveling at a high speed.
 He sustained life-threatening injuries in the accident, breaking his maxilla and mandible head bones (upper and lower jaws), as well as his chest.
 He was immediately placed in induced coma and airlifted via helicopter to the Clinical Centre of Serbia in Belgrade.
 Reportedly, thirty-year-old Bosnian professional boxer Dražan Janjanin was a passenger in the car that collided with Kuzmić's car.

 Three days later, on 17 July 2019, Kuzmić underwent a surgery in which surgeons removed severe maxillofacial injuries.
 The next day after the surgery, 18 July 2019, he woke up from the coma.
 On 25 July 2019, Kuzmić was discharged from the hospital to home care.